The distant past of rhinoplasty

 Quality is something worth paying for

 The modern Charlotte nose job is more often done for cosmetic purposes.
 As such, it isn’t something insurance will pay for, so you might be looking for a way to save money on it.
-The best way to do that is to get the best surgeon you can find to do the job and get it right, rather than to perform an operation that might have to be redone at even greater expense.
+The best way to do that is to get the best surgeon you can find to do the job and get it right, rather than to perform an operation that might have to be redone at an even greater expense.
 Remember that the cost of a rhinoplasty operation includes the operating room fee, surgeon’s fee and anesthesiologist fee.
 None of these are things you want to cut corners on, so you should be suspicious of anyone who offers you a nose job for $1,000 or less.

 Charlotte’s most experienced rhinoplasty surgeon